 Our Restoration Approach

-Lake Forest Open Lands maintains over 800 acres of open space.
+Lake Forest Open Lands maintains nearly 900 acres of open space.
 350 acres of this includes remnant and restored prairies, wetlands, and woodlands.
 200 acres is on a masterlease agreement with the City of Lake Forest (including two nature preserves).
 250 acres are under conservation easements as a low cost community serive to Lake Forest residents.

 Community volunteers are an integral part of our land management efforts as they assist Lake Forest Open Lands’ staff in conducting prescribed burns, planting native vegetation and removing invasive species.
 In addition, Lake Forest Open Lands actively partners with other conservation organizations to promote research and healthy biodiversity in our region.